 Week one: I posted photographs every day, then I read online that you don’t want to wear out your audience so I decided to change my schedule to once every three days.

 Week three: I began to post every other day and continued with this schedule.

 What happened?
 My follow count grew.
 Including the days where I wasn’t posting anything.

 Make your feed exquisite.
 Make sure you have an account that you can scroll down and people will say ‘wow’.

 That means no images that are out of place, for example, no brightly coloured images on a neutral feed.
 No grainy images that you take at night.
 Absolutely nothing blurry or poorly planned.

 Plan the kind of feed you want and stick to it.
 Don’t be afraid to delete images with likes if it doesn’t fit into your feed.
 You can always upload it later with a different filter.

-For example if I add something purple, next I go for green, then orange.
+For example, if I add something purple, next I go for the green, then orange.
 If I need to start a new pallet I upload a photograph with a brilliant white background then I start my next colour wheel such as sand, pink and green.

 Be mindful as you upload new images that the images will move.
 If you plan it perfectly you can avoid any clashes.